kdwinter/vfio-setup/README.md

 %kvm ALL=(root) NOPASSWD: QEMU
 ```

-### Tell udev to allow users to access VFIO and specific USB devices.
+### Tell udev to allow users to access VFIO and specific USB devices

 You can find the necessary idVendor and idProduct strings by running: